Read more about this industry report and how to purchase it

 As Director of Industry Insights, Carolyn is responsible for analyzing aggregate data to understand best practices and root cause issues surrounding Win Loss and Customer Experience programs.
 Utilizing primary source research and secondary information, Carolyn produces syndicated and custom client reports that help to illustrate best practices and benchmarking metrics.
 Prior to her current role, Carolyn served as a Program Consultant at Primary Intelligence since 2013, with direct responsibility for customers’ Win Loss and Customer Experience programs.
 Read full bio

-To learn more about Customer Experience programs and best practices, please visit the report page.
+To learn more about the State of Win Loss 2015 report programs and best practices, please visit the report page.